 The constellation Norma "Norma et Regula, the Level and Square" is one of the neglected constellations, situated close to the Milky Way, which spreads its breath-taking soft band during the southern hemisphere winter months.
-Located just to the south of Scorpius, between Lupus and Ara, Norma only consists of stars fainter than magnitude 4.
+Located just to the south between of Scorpius, Lupus Norma only consists of stars fainter than magnitude 4.
 Norma's claim to fame is its many star clusters in a surprising variety.
 Nicolas Louis de Lacaille, who preferred names relating to instruments of the arts and sciences rather than to mythological figures, originally named this constellation Norma et Regula, the Set Square and